The topic deals with the negative effects people/vulnerable communities encounter because of a company’s pollution of air, water, and soil.

 Soil and water contamination

 Water pollution occurs when a body of water becomes contaminated, usually by chemicals or microorganisms.
 Water pollution can cause water to become toxic to humans and the environment.
-This can occur in many ways, such as ingesting microplastics, drinking water contaminated by sewage or drinking chemical waste, and others.
+This can occur in many ways, such as ingesting microplastics, drinking water contaminated by sewage or chemical waste, etc.

 Other examples include: